zopefoundation/developer_docs/source/noncommitter-bzr.rst

 --------------------------------------

-Many Zope projects have a "mirror" of the trunk of their Subversion repository as a Bazaar branches on Launchpad:
+Many Zope projects have a "mirror" of the trunk of their Subversion repository as a Bazaar branch on Launchpad:

   https://code.launchpad.net/zopetoolkit